agraef/pure-lang/README.md

 our [Pure on Arch Linux][6] wiki page for details.
 We also offer a reasonably complete set of Ubuntu packages at [Launchpad][7].
-Instructions for installing Pure on the Mac and Windows can be found on the [Pure on Mac OS X][6b] and [Pure on Mac Windows][6c] wiki pages.
+Instructions for installing Pure on the Mac and Windows can be found on the [Pure on Mac OS X][6b] and [Pure on Windows][6c] wiki pages.
 Source packages can be found on the [Download][2] page.
 Please also have a look at our [mailing list][8] / Google group and [IRC chat][9] (#pure-lang on freenode) if you need any help or if you want to discuss Pure.